how-to-read-statement-cashflow

 Negative cash flow indicates that the company is spending more than it earns, but it does not necessarily indicate an underlying issue.

 Nevertheless, it’s important to acknowledge that profitability isn’t guaranteed every month.
-Even renowned and successful corporations encounter challenges in maintaining profitability consistently.
+Even renowned and successful corporations encounter challenges in consistently maintaining profitability (Paro AI).

 Certain companies may incur losses and exhibit negative cash flow as part of their strategy to enhance future profits.
 Regardless of your business’s size, encountering periods of negative cash flow is common.